yazanziyad98/Gov_DWH_Pipeline/README.md

                    Remote Process Group → <central-nifi-host>:S2S Input Port
 ```

 When the source MySQL is unreachable, `ExecuteSQL`'s `failure` relationship routes the flowfile to `FetchFile`, which reads the latest CSV snapshot from local disk.
 The CSV snapshots themselves are produced and rotated by a **cron job on the customer's operating system**, fully outside this pipeline's responsibility.
-From the central NiFi's perspective, the failover is invisible — the same Input Port receives the data either way.
+From the central NiFi's perspective, the failover is invisible, the same Input Port receives the data either way.

 This is the kind of design choice that doesn't matter until the day the source database is unreachable, and then it's the only thing that matters.